rsethi21/sddVisualization/README.md

 ```
 git clone https://github.com/rsethi21/sddVisualization.git
 ```
-move into this sddVisualization folder after installation complete
+move into this sddVisualization folder after installation is complete
-### Virtual Environment (only do this once)
+### Virtual Environment

-create venv:
+create venv: # only do this once
 ```
 python3 -m pip3 install --user virtualenv
 python3 -m venv [name of environment]
 ```
-activate venv:
+activate venv: # do this everytime you open a new shell session and want to run this tool
 ```
 source [name of environment]/bin/activate # only in linux
 [name of environment]\Scripts\activate.bat # only in windows
 ```
-install packages:
+install packages: # only do this once
 ```
 pip3 install -r requirements.txt
 ```
-Once installed, all you have to do is reactivate the environment after re-entering the command prompt/shell instance using the active venv command

 ### Scripts